nikolaswise/lonegoosepress-wordpress/README.md

 #### JavaScript

-JavaScript dependencies are managed using NPM and imported using [Browserfy](http://browserify.org/) via /source/js/app.js.
+JavaScript dependencies are managed using NPM and bundled using [Rollup](https://rollupjs.org/) via /source/js/app.js.

 Add dependency using: